 - A 2-arm configuration must be used, i.e. the VIP must be on a different subnet to the RIPs.
-This can be achieved by using two network adapters, or by creating VLANs on a single adapter. - TProxy for HAProxy must be enabled using the WebUI menu option: Cluster Configuration > Layer 7 Advanced Configuration and enabling (checking) Transparent Proxy. - On the Real Servers, the default gateway must be configured to be an IP address on the load balancer.
+This can be achieved by using two network adapters, or by creating VLANs on a single adapter. - TProxy for HAProxy must be enabled.
+For v8.4.2 and later, this is done at the VIP level rather than globally as in previous versions.
+To enable TProxy at the VIP level, click Modify next to the VIP in question, scroll down to the Other section and click [Advanced], then enable (check) Transparent Proxy. - On the Real Servers, the default gateway must be configured to be an IP address on the load balancer.
 When using a clustered pair, this should be a floating IP to allow failover to the slave.